Residence permit

 Greece allows its citizens to have multiple citizenships at once.
 Investors do not have to reject their first citizenship if their country of origin does not require it.

-Key moments about Greece residence permit by investment
+Key moments about the Greece residence permit by investment

-1. Investors interested in participating in the Greece Golden Visa Program can currently acquire real estate for a minimum of €250,000.
+1. Investors interested in participating in the Greece Golden Visa Program can buy real estate for a minimum of €250,000.

 3. The Golden Visa appeals to investors seeking to secure a residence permit for themselves and their families, offering the added advantage of living in a seashore villa and enjoying visa-free travel within the Schengen Area.

-5. Golden Visa Holders get Greece citizenship after 7 years of living in the country.
+5. Golden Visa Holders get Greece citizenship after seven years of living in the country.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.